GreenGremlin/nem/README.md

 # ~~sub~~ nem: a delicious way to organize programs

-Sub is a model for setting up shell programs that use subcommands, like `git` or `rbenv` using bash.
-Making a nem subcommand does not require you to write shell scripts in bash, you can write subcommands in any scripting language you prefer.
+~~Sub~~ Nem is a model for setting up shell programs that use subcommands, like `git` or `rbenv` using bash.
+Making a ~~sub~~ nem subcommand does not require you to write shell scripts in bash, you can write subcommands in any scripting language you prefer.

 A nem subcommand is run at the command line using this style: